Skip to main content

 DualEntry’s multi-currency support lets you transact in foreign currencies while maintaining your books in a functional currency.
 You configure currency settings per entity, choose how exchange rates are sourced, and run period-end revaluation to keep balances current.

-You set the functional (base) currency for each company/entity during entity creation in Settings → Currency.
-The functional currency is the currency your books are denominated in-all reporting for that entity ultimately resolves to this currency.
+You set the functional (base) currency for each company/entity during entity creation in Accounting Setup → Currencies.
+The functional currency is the currency your books are denominated in.
+All reporting for that entity ultimately resolves to this currency.
 DualEntry uses the functional currency as the basis for all journal entries, account balances, and financial statements produced for that entity.
 Changing the functional currency after initial setup is a significant operation that requires restating historical balances.
 Plan your functional currency carefully before creating transactions.
 If you operate across multiple entities with different functional currencies, DualEntry handles the translation during consolidation using the rate types described below.

 Changing an entity’s functional currency after transactions have been recorded triggers a full restatement.
 Coordinate with your implementation team before making this change.